cloudmesh/cloudmesh-nlp/README.md

 ## Abstract

+TODO: THIS ABSTRACT DOES NOT REFLECT WHAT THIS PROJECT IS ABOUT.

 Natural Language operators are everywhere in technology.
 They aim to relate machine learning and human needs for the better good of a business practice or information system.
-Some of these systems are operated by large cloud providers such as Google, IBM Watson and Amazon.
+Some of these systems are operated by large cloud providers such as Google, I BM Watson and Amazon.
 The goal of this study is to highlight what services these cloud providers offer.
 Another goal of this study was taking what these operators can do considering machine limitations, and implementing those services into a catalog called cloudmesh.
 This catalog would then be able for reuse for data scientists, information analysts, and other researchers.
 The design of this study was to take a deeper look into the composition of language translation, Text-Entity comprehension, and language conversion.
 Cloud providers in modern day were our main focus, ex.
 Google, IBM, Amazon, and Microsoft Azure.
 Our findings have been minimal, however, they highlight the larger ability to use these services in other forms of reproduction.
 Subsequently, starting a conversation for how these services can benefit common business practices is a very important subject in our research and should be continued past the initial research stages.

 ## Contents